Welfare Fraud: What You Need to Know

 The welfare office will suspect fraud if they feel:

-- You have intentionally misstated some information about your circumstances or
+You have intentionally misstated some information about your circumstances OR

 The Department of Social and Health Services (DSHS) asks you

-- to report later changes.
+to report later changes

-The federal government monitors DSHS to see if they make mistakes in issuing benefits (called an error rate), so Welfare staff must check on your information.
+The federal government monitors DSHS to see if they make mistakes in issuing benefits (called an error rate), so Welfare staff must make checks on your information.
 They do checks on all recipients.
 They also often ask for more information, or verification, to make sure you are eligible for benefits.
 If the information you gave was wrong, they may think you lied.
-They may then establish an "intentional overpayment" if you got benefits that you were not eligible for.
+They may then establish an "intentional overpayment" if you got benefits you were not eligible for.

-- You had an opportunity to report and
+You had a chance to report AND

-- You chose not to.
+You chose not to